telekom/3gpp-meeting-tools/3GPP Tools/README.md

   * **Multi-Action Resources Menu:** Instantly jump to local cache directories, fetched HTML Agenda files, Main FTP folders, Docs/ folders, or Revisions/ folders directly from the UI.
   * **Quick Launch History:** Remembers your exact active working group session, allowing you to bypass the database table and instantly jump back into your last opened meeting with a single click.

-* **Smart Network Detection:** Automatically detects when you are connected to the official "3GPPWIFI" network during live meetings.
-It runs a lightweight background thread to ping the internal local server (e.g., `10.10.10.10`) and displays a persistent visual indicator in the status bar.
-This enables dynamic features like bypassing public internet firewalls and routing downloads directly through the high-speed local meeting network.
+* **Smart Network Routing & Fallback Engine:** Automatically detects when you are connected to the official "3GPPWIFI" network.
+The Universal URL Router dynamically generates a fallback priority list (e.g., Local `10.10.10.10` Server ➔ Live `SYNC` Folder ➔ Standard Web Archive) based on the current meeting status.
+If a document is missing from a local directory, the engine instantly catches the 404 error and seamlessly falls back to the next fastest source.
+* **F2F "Instant Fetch" UI:** Face-to-Face meetings move fast.
+Bypass the Excel table entirely using the "Instant Fetch" input in the TDocs window.
+It smartly pre-fills your Working Group and Year prefix (e.g., `S2-26`); just type the document number, hit Enter, and the tool will instantly fetch brand-new revisions straight from the `Inbox/Revisions/` folder the second they are announced.
 * **3GPP FTP Session Manager:** Automatically injects randomized User-Agents and HTTP Keep-Alive headers.
 Features a configurable **Humanness Delay** engine to bypass aggressive 3GPP server throttling and "Too Many Requests" blocks, which can be dialed down to 0.0 for maximum scraping speed.

 ### 📧 eMeeting Email Manager (Native Outlook Integration)